-The difficulty with obtaining DNA tests (Paternity tests) is when the other party won’t agree to participate in the DNA testing procedure.
+The difficulty with obtaining legal DNA testing in Australia (Paternity tests) is when the other party won’t agree to participate in the DNA testing procedure.
 In some cases, the failure to obtain a DNA test can result in someone paying Child Support when they are not the biological father of the child.
-We can organise DNA tests where both parties are agreeable.
-Should the other party not agree to a DNA test then we can seek Orders on your behalf that compel the other party to attend for a DNA test.
+We can organise paternity tests in Brisbane, or elsewhere in Australia, where both parties are agreeable.
+Should the other party not agree to an Australian DNA test then we can seek Orders on your behalf that compel the other party to attend for a DNA test.

-What if I don't know where the other party is living?
+What if I don't know where the Mother or Father is living?

-An Application to Court for a DNA test is usually a painless experience that can occur within a short period of time.
+An Application for a Court ordered paternity test is usually a painless experience that can occur within a short period of time.

-- for peace of mind purposes only (DNA test without legal standing); and
+- for peace of mind purposes only (Australian DNA test without legal standing).

 - DNA test where the whereabouts of the other party is unknown.